Dana Scott: Early life and education

-University of California, Berkeley, 1960–1963
+Academic career

+Chicago and Berkeley (1958–1963)

-Scott took up a post as assistant professor of mathematics, back at the University of California, Berkeley, and involved himself with classical issues in mathematical logic, especially set theory and Tarskian model theory.
+After completing his doctorate in 1958, Scott served as an instructor at the University of Chicago until 1960.
+He subsequently joined the faculty at the University of California, Berkeley, serving as an assistant professor and later associate professor from 1960 to 1963, during which time he was also appointed a Miller Institute Research Fellow (1960–1961) at Berkeley, and involved himself with classical issues in mathematical logic, especially set theory and Tarskian model theory.
 He proved that the axiom of constructibility is incompatible with the existence of a measurable cardinal, a result considered seminal in the evolution of set theory.

 During this period he started supervising Ph.D. students, such as James Halpern (Contributions to the Study of the Independence of the Axiom of Choice) and Edgar Lopez-Escobar (Infinitely Long Formulas with Countable Quantifier Degrees).

 Modal and tense logic

 Scott also began working on modal logic in this period, beginning a collaboration with John Lemmon, who moved to Claremont, California, in 1963.
 Scott was especially interested in Arthur Prior's approach to tense logic and the connection to the treatment of time in natural-language semantics, and began collaborating with Richard Montague (Copeland 2004), whom he had known from his days as an undergraduate at Berkeley.
 Later, Scott and Montague independently discovered an important generalisation of Kripke semantics for modal and tense logic, called Scott-Montague semantics (Scott 1970).

 John Lemmon and Scott began work on a modal-logic textbook that was interrupted by Lemmon's death in 1966.
 Scott circulated the incomplete monograph amongst colleagues, introducing a number of important techniques in the semantics of model theory, most importantly presenting a refinement of the canonical model that became standard, and introducing the technique of constructing models through filtrations, both of which are core concepts in modern Kripke semantics (Blackburn, de Rijke, and Venema, 2001).
 Scott eventually published the work as An Introduction to Modal Logic (Lemmon & Scott, 1977).